 A passport costs $110 for adults and is valid for 10 years.
-If you have one, but it will expire while you are abroad, you need to renew it before you leave.
-You should anticipate the processing of your passport application to take the full six weeks.
+If you have one, but it will expire prior to 6 months after your anticipated return date, you need to renew it before you leave.
+You should anticipate the processing of your passport application to take the full eight weeks.
 For more passport information and a list of agencies in your area, check out The U.S. Department of State passport information page.

 If you need your passport immediately, americanpassport.com is a free service that may be able to help you out.
 To obtain a passport you will need: